Mulligatawny Soup

 Instructions

 1. Heat the olive oil or ghee in a large pot over medium heat.
 Add the onions, garlic, and ginger.
-Sauté until softened and fragrant.
-This should take about 5 minutes.
+Sauté until softened and fragrant, about 5 minutes.

 2. Add the carrots, celery, and apple.
 Sauté for another 3-4 minutes.
 Stir in the curry powder, turmeric, cumin, coriander, and cayenne (if using).
-Cook the spices for 1-2 minutes.
-This will enhance their flavor.
+Cook the spices for 1-2 minutes to enhance their flavor.

 3. Add the red lentils, chicken or vegetable broth, and bay leaf.
-Bring the soup to a boil.
-Reduce to a simmer.
-Cook uncovered for about 20-25 minutes.
-Continue until the vegetables and lentils are soft.
+Bring the soup to a boil, then reduce to a simmer.
+Cook uncovered for about 20-25 minutes until the vegetables and lentils are soft.

-4. If you want a smoother texture, blend part of the soup using an immersion blender.
-You can also transfer some to a blender and blend until smooth.
+4. If you want a smoother texture, blend part of the soup using an immersion blender or transfer some to a blender and blend until smooth.
 Leave some chunks for texture.

-5. Stir in the coconut milk.
-Add the cooked chicken.
-Simmer for another 5 minutes.
-Heat everything through.
+5. Stir in the coconut milk and cooked chicken.
+Simmer for another 5 minutes to heat everything through.

-6. Add the lemon juice.
-Season with salt and pepper to taste.
+6. Add the lemon juice and season with salt and pepper to taste.

 7. Ladle the soup into bowls.
 If desired, serve with a spoonful of rice in each bowl.
 Garnish with fresh cilantro.